 a brief history of the 7th queen’s own hussars

-Undeniably the 7th Hussars were the embodiment of dash and panache for which every Cavalry Regiment strives.
-Nicknamed “The Saucy Seventh” they were rivalled as a fashionable Regiment only by the 10th Hussars and the and the 7th attracted most of their officers from the nobility, including two Princes.
+Undeniably The 7th Hussars were the embodiment of dash and panache for which every Cavalry Regiment strives.
+Nicknamed “The Saucy Seventh” they were rivalled as a fashionable Regiment only by The 10th Hussars and The 7th attracted most of their officers from the nobility, including two Princes.
 The 7th were an exclusively Scottish Regiment for some years after their inception, and a few of the Celtic links remaining today, especially in the music.
-The Queen’s Royal Hussars still uses the famous Cypher of the Queen’s Own as part of the Cap Badge and Rank Badges and proudly wears the “Maid of Warsaw” earned by the 7th in World War II.
+The Queen’s Royal Hussars still uses the famous Cypher of The Queen’s Own as part of the Cap Badge and Rank Badges and proudly wears the “Maid of Warsaw” earned by The 7th in World War II.

 In 1742, the Queen’s Own mobilised for the War of the Austrian Succession and by June 1743 they were formed up in a disadvantageous position near the village of Dettingen in the valley of the River Maine.
 They spent the morning of 27 June standing next to The 3rd Hussars, exposed to devastating fire from the French guns, but in the afternoon, stationed with The 4th and 3rd Hussars they charged, pushing the French Cavalry back and eventually with the support of the Foot, broke the enemy’s ranks.
 Both sides withdrew to lick their wounds until the battle of Fonteroy in 1745.
 The infantry performed well but were beaten back by superior numbers at which stage the British Generals threw in their mounted arm to cover the retreat and the Queen’s Own charged again and again, sustain fifty casualties but achieving their task.
 In 1746 the regiment was caught in the action at Roucoux, which developed as Fonteroy had done and Lauffeldt in which the Cavalry saved the British from a major defeat.
 By 1748 the impetus for war had petered out and The Queen’s Own Dragoons landed back in England in 1749.